-I. (print name). have recei ved a copy of the 201 9 Biochemistry Graduate Student Handbook of my degree program, and the expectation any questions about the content of the Har is my responsibility to seek clarification dire and have read and ns the Department h ndbook or any policy understand its nas for me as a y or procedure contents, the requiremen a graduate student.
-If I have therein, I understand that ts 'e Signatu - е ie
+I. (prin t name), have received a copy of the 2021 Biochemistry Graduate Student Handbook and have re of my degree program, and the expectations the Depa any questions about the content of the Handbook or ar is my responsibility to seek clarification directly from th ead and understand its contents, the requirements rtment has for me as a graduate student.
+If I have ny policy or procedure therein, I understand that it Signature Date